 Look Who Got Busted: Hot Mugshots Gallery

 As Jeremy Meeks has shown, sometimes hot mugshots go viral and lead to lucrative modeling careers.
-Look who got busted in this gallery of the most beautiful female and male criminal mugshots, celebrities, models and old famous mobsters viral on Twitter, Instagram, Reddit, Tumblr and Pinterest including Al Capone and Pablo Escobar!
+Look who got busted in this gallery of the most beautiful female and male criminal arrests mugshots online, celebrities, models and old famous mobsters viral on Twitter, Instagram, Reddit, Tumblr and Pinterest including Pablo Escobar.
+Bad mugshots never looked so good!

 1. Bill Gates, 1977